nicholasdakis/level_up/README.md

 - **Theme color picker** that adapts the entire app to your chosen color using perceptual color math
 - **Profile picture** upload with cropping and compression
 - **Username** with server-side uniqueness checking
-- **Nutrition goals** for calories, protein, carbs, fat, water, and weight targets
+- **Nutrition goals** for calories, protein, carbs, fat, water, weight targets, and weekly workout count
 - **Unit preferences** for using metric or imperial throughout the app
 - **Notification toggle** and push notification management
 - **Changelog** viewable in-app